Advice to pet owners on how to care for their pets during the period of COVID-19 control measures.

 - guidance for households with possible coronavirus

-- guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from coronavirus (COVID-19)
+- guidance on protecting people defined on medical grounds as extremely vulnerable from coronavirus (COVID-19) - previously known as 'shielding')

 If your dog cannot exercise at home, you may be able to get someone to walk it for you.